Using Emotion Nouns

 too feel I have equanimity" (phrasing only from my memory).
 I then suggested he might not have

-equanimity after sleeping on it, in which case he might want again to change it.
-So we parted with the
+equanimity after sleeping on it, in which case he might want again to make a change.
+So we parted

-unanimity that he would sleep on it, and that, if he had anything but equanimity in the morning in
+with the unanimity that he would sleep on it, and that, if he had anything but equanimity in the

-few days later I learned he had sent the draft we had agreed on the previous day, and that the utility
+discuss it.
+A few days later I learned he had sent the draft we had agreed on the previous day, and

-president had replied by an email requesting that he visit Ted!
+that the utility president had replied by an email requesting that he visit Ted.
+Phew!

 The entire process took us almost six months.
 But, to our delight, the utility president's response